pascalpepe/bootstrap-webpack-template/README.md

    ```

 4. Open `index.html` in your favorite browser to view a minimal page.
-5. Start customizing and optimizing your build in `src/`.
+5. Start customizing your build in `src/`.

 ## Scripts